KrzychuK121/recruitment-task-smart/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Explanation of approach

+First of all I tried to solve the task in my head, without typing any code yet.
+Then, I found out I don't know how TypeScript and Redux works.
+So i watched React course and learned how to use them.
+The application evolved while I was following the list of tasks to do.

 ## Challenges

 * No knowledge about TypeScript or Redux (or Redux Toolkit).